How a Breathable Waterproof Long Coat Stays Dry

 Three Pillars of Breathability in a Long Trench Coat

-Achieving effective breathability in a long coat presents a unique challenge due to the garment's larger surface area.
-We focus on three critical components to ensure all-day comfort and protection.
+Achieving breathability in a long coat is unique due to the larger surface area.
+We focus on three components for all-day protection.

 1. The Waterproof Breathable Membrane